-This bill proposes significant changes to the vehicle inspection requirements in West Virginia by repealing existing laws related to inspections for non-commercial motor vehicles, trailers, semitrailers, and pole trailers.
+This bill proposes significant changes to the vehicle inspection requirements in West Virginia by repealing the existing inspection laws for non-commercial motor vehicles, trailers, semitrailers, and pole trailers.
 Specifically, it removes the requirement for inspections and inspection stickers for these vehicles, as outlined in the repealed sections 17C-16-1 through 17C-16-9.
-In place of these inspections, the bill introduces a new West Virginia road security fee of $6 for annual registration renewals and $12 for biennial registration renewals, which will be collected during the registration process and allocated to the West Virginia State Police.
+In place of these inspections, the bill introduces a new fee structure, establishing a West Virginia road security fee of $6 for annual registration renewals and $12 for biennial renewals, which will be collected alongside existing registration fees and allocated to the West Virginia State Police.

 While the bill eliminates inspection requirements for non-commercial vehicles, it maintains the existing inspection protocols for commercial motor vehicles to ensure compliance with federal regulations.
-The new article, designated as 17C-16A, outlines the responsibilities of the West Virginia State Police regarding the inspection of commercial vehicles, including the issuance of inspection certificates and the establishment of official inspection stations.
+The new article, 17C-16A, outlines the responsibilities of the West Virginia State Police regarding the inspection of commercial vehicles, including the issuance of inspection certificates and the penalties for operating without a valid certificate.
 Overall, the bill aims to streamline vehicle regulations while ensuring that the State Police continue to receive necessary funding through the newly established road security fee.

 Statutes affected: